laravel/pint/README.md

 <a name="presets"></a>
 ### Presets

-Presets are a way to define a set of rules that can be used to fix coding-style issues in your code.
-By default, the `psr12` preset is used, which fixes coding-style issues following the rules defined in the [PSR 12 Style Guide](https://www.php-fig.org/psr/psr-12).
+Presets define a set of rules that can be used to fix code style issues in your code.
+By default, Pint uses the `psr12` preset, which fixes issues by following the rules defined in the [PSR-12 Style Guide](https://www.php-fig.org/psr/psr-12).

-However, you can opt to use a different preset by passing the `--preset` option:
+However, you can use a different preset by passing the `--preset` option:

 ```bash
 pint --preset laravel
 ```

-If you wish, you may also set the preset in your `pint.json` file:
+If you wish, you may also set the preset in your project's `pint.json` file:

     {
         "preset": "laravel"
     }

-The list of available presets is: `psr12`, `laravel`, and `symfony`.
+The currently supported presets are: `psr12`, `laravel`, and `symfony`.

 <a name="rules"></a>
 ### Rules

-Rules are style guidelines that Pint will use to fix coding-style issues in your code.
-As mentioned above, presets already include a set of rules - the presets, so typically you don't need to worry about them.
+Rules are style guidelines that Pint will use to fix code style issues in your code.
+As mentioned above, presets are predefined groups of rules that should be perfect for most PHP projects, so you typically will not need to worry about the individual rules they contain.

-If you wish, you may opt to disable or enable rules in your `pint.json` file:
+However, if you wish, you may enable or disable specific rules in your `pint.json` file:

     {
         "preset": "laravel",